Topological production of charmonia with event-shape engineering in $pp$ collisions at $\sqrt{s} = 13$ TeV using PYTHIA8: Event generation and methodology

-In PYTHIA8, the production of heavy quark ($Q$) and anti-quark ($\bar{Q}$) pairs is implemented through the pQCD scattering processes which include the pair creation through gluon fusion ($gg\rightarrow Q\bar{Q}$) and light quark ($q$) anti-quark ($\bar{q}$) pair annihilation ($qq\rightarrow Q\bar{Q}$)~\cite{Weber:2018ddv}.
+In PYTHIA8, the production of heavy quark ($Q$) and anti-quark ($\bar{Q}$) pairs is implemented through the pQCD scattering processes which include the pair creation through gluon fusion ($gg\rightarrow Q\bar{Q}$) and light quark($q$)-antiquark($\bar{q}$) pair annihilation ($q\bar{q}\rightarrow Q\bar{Q}$)~\cite{Schwaller:2015gea}.
 In addition to this, the production of heavy quarks can be possible through the gluon splitting of parton showers, i.e., $g\rightarrow Q\bar{Q}$.
-At sufficiently large energy transfer, the heavy quarks also contribute to the parton distribution function, leading to the production of heavy quarks via flavour excitation ($gQ\rightarrow gQ$).
+At sufficiently large energy transfer, the heavy quarks also contribute to the parton distribution function, leading to the production of heavy quarks via flavour excitation ($gQ\rightarrow gQ$)~\cite{Weber:2018ddv}.
 Similarly, the quarkonia ($c\bar{c}$ or $b\bar{b}$) production in PYTHIA8 can also be implemented via several mechanisms.
-The leading order NRQCD channels of $Q\bar{Q}$ production via color-singlet and color-octet pre-resonant states are included in the pQCD processes.
-The cluster collapse mechanism also contributes to quarkonia production when a heavy quark gets connected to a corresponding heavy antiquark close in phase space to form a quarkonium bound state, during the hadronization stage.
+The leading-order nonrelativistic QCD (NRQCD) channels of $Q\bar{Q}$ production via colour-singlet and colour-octet pre-resonant states are included in the pQCD processes~\cite{Weber:2018ddv, Schwaller:2015gea}.
+The cluster collapse mechanism also contributes to quarkonia production when a heavy quark gets connected to a corresponding heavy antiquark close in phase space to form a quarkonium bound state, during the hadronization stage~\cite{Norrbin:1998bw}.
 If charmonia ($c\bar{c}$) is produced from the weak decay of a beauty hadron, it is referred to as non-prompt charmonium production.